Benjade/luckyminer/README.md

 ```bash
 ./miner solo.ckpool.org 3333 1Bitcoinfr7ZVB1cFVgLJJcweVt8JR2Z3o 6
 ```
-If no arguments are provided, the script defaults to:
+If no arguments are provided, the script defaults to test:

 Pool: solo.ckpool.org:3333